To enter a description and an amount for Other Income on Line 8 of Schedule 1 (Form 1040) Additional Income and Adjustments to Income:

 - Taxable distributions from an ABLE account.
 Distributions from this type of account may be taxable if (a) they are more than the designated beneficiary's qualified disability expenses, and (b) they were not included in a qualified rollover.
 Enter “ABLE” and the taxable amount on the dotted line next to line 8.
 See Pub.
 907 for more information.

-For additional examples of other taxable income reported on Schedule 1 (Form 1040) Line 8, please refer to the IRS Instructions for Form 1040.
-You can also refer to the Miscellaneous Income section in IRS Publication 525 Taxable and Nontaxable Income.
+For additional examples of other taxable income reported on Schedule 1 (Form 1040) Line 8, please refer to the IRS Instructions for Form 1040 and 1040-SR. You can also refer to the Miscellaneous Income section within IRS Publication 525 Taxable and Nontaxable Income.